jan-cieslik/cancer_informatics/docs/learning_R/manipulating_saving_data.md

 When you print a data table, a colon (`:`) is inserted after the row number to visually distinguish it from the first column.

 :::tip
-Since a data table *is* a data frame, all the functions you would use for a data frame can also be used for data tables.
+Since a data table *is* a data frame, you can utilize all default functions such as:
 Here are some examples:
 - `nrow()`
 - `ncol()`